amrlabib/javascript-essentials/hoisting.md

 #### Example 3.1:

-To emphasize that only variable declaration is hoisted lets check the next example
+Emphasize that only variable declaration is hoisted.

 ```javascript

 console.log(x);    //ReferenceError: x is not defined